Top Market News: What Happened In Investing Today

 (Available in select locations.
 Target)

-Target (TGT) is launching next day delivery, and to completely state the obvious, competing with Amazon (AMZN) must be so hard for retailers.
+Target (NYSE:TGT) is launching next-day delivery, and to completely state the obvious, competing with Amazon (NASDAQ:AMZN) must be so hard for retailers.
 For a while, building and maintaining an online presence seemed to be the path forward.
-Now, at least to me, it seems obvious that it's much easier for Amazon to expand its e-commerce platform horizontally than it is for a brick and mortar retailer to backfill those capabilities.
+Now, at least to me, it seems obvious that it's much easier for Amazon to expand its e-commerce platform horizontally than it is for a brick-and-mortar retailer to backfill those capabilities.
 Just based on the human resources/knowhow barriers to entry alone, companies like Target have an uphill climb.
 All the cool programmers want to work for Amazon!
-And that's not counting the logistical capabilities.
+And, that's not counting the logistical capabilities.

 Just when companies started to lurch in one direction, Amazon has upended the competitive environment.
-Its offer to buy Whole Foods suggests there's value in brick and mortar business models.
+Its offer to buy Whole Foods (NASDAQ:WFM) suggests there's value in brick-and-mortar business models.
 But where is it for Target?
-It's hard to say when they're building out next-day delivery infrastructure.
+It's hard to say when it is building out next-day delivery infrastructure.

 Tech Squibs